Akil1996/pytrades/README.md

-# Weather Reporter
+# Trading Indicator

-A Python package to get weather reports for any location.
+A Python package to get trading indicators.

 ## Usage